UFC 268: Usman vs. Covington 2 | Event Profile, Full Results & Legacy

 Legacy & Impact

 UFC 268 is widely regarded as one of the most loaded title cards in UFC history.
 Two championship fights, a Fight of the Year-winning non-title five-rounder, and a clear retirement moment for one of the most respected lightweight champions of the previous decade.
-The card's depth — four wins by elite contenders, three Performance bonuses, one Fight of the Night — made it the standard-bearer for what a UFC main event card could look like.
+The card's depth made it the standard-bearer for what a UFC main event card could look like.

-For Justin Gaethje, the win over Chandler positioned him for a fourth UFC title shot — he challenged Charles Oliveira for the vacant lightweight title at UFC 274 in May 2022 (submission loss) and won the BMF belt against Dustin Poirier at UFC 291 in July 2023.
+For Justin Gaethje, the win over Chandler positioned him for a title shot.
+He challenged Charles Oliveira for the vacant lightweight title at UFC 274 in May 2022 (submission loss) and won the BMF belt against Dustin Poirier at UFC 291 in July 2023.
 For Michael Chandler, the loss was his second UFC defeat in a row after the UFC 262 title-fight loss to Oliveira.
-He would not fight again until 2024 (Conor McGregor at UFC 309).

 For Frankie Edgar, the front-kick KO loss to Marlon Vera was the formal end of his UFC career.
-He retired immediately after the fight at age 40 after 28 UFC bouts, three UFC title fights, and a former UFC lightweight title.
-He remains one of the most respected fighters of his era.
+He retired immediately after at age 40.

 FAQ